Stage 2: Life Context | Alignment

 This research extends beyond work.
 Our friendships, romantic relationships, daily routines, and living environment all have values embedded in them.
 Every context we spend time in either reinforces or contradicts what we say we care about.

 This exercise asks you to be honest about where your life matches who you are, and where it doesn't.
-The temptation will be to score everything as "mostly fine" or to catastrophise everything as broken - try for accuracy instead.
+The temptation will be to score everything as "mostly fine" or to catastrophise everything as broken, but try for accuracy instead.

 Take each dimension of self-knowledge from Stage 1 and cross-reference it with how you're actually living right now.